 Main Returns to the SRU Card Main Screen.
-If changes are made to settings and not saved, you will be prompted to save or lose changes.
+If changes are made to not saved, you will be prompted to save or lose changes. settings and

+Table 2-6.
+Test Screen Option Settings and Defaults

-Parameter User Options Default
+Parameter User Options D

 BERT off mark space 1:1 1:7 511 qrss 2047 off

 DIR net user net

 CTS norm off on norm

 RLSD norm off on norm

 SYNC information only-no user options

 BE information only-no user options

 ES information only-no user options

 SES information only-no user options

 CSES information only-no user options

 OSS information only-no user options

 BER information only-no user options

 ELAP information only-no user options

 RTS information only-no user options

 SR OSS information only-no user options

 LB ST information only-no user options

 ERR information only-no user options